spmeesseman/vscode-taskexplorer/README.md

         prod-cp-from-bin
         prod-clean

-By enabling the *Group Dashed* option in Settings, two new grouped nodes would be created underneath the main npm node, one called *dev* and the other called *prod*.
+By enabling the *Group With Sepator* option in Settings and setting the *Group Sepator* to a dash ("-") two new grouped nodes would be created underneath the main npm node, one called *dev* and the other called *prod*.
 Each of these two sub-nodes of course would contain the respective *dev-* and *prod-* scrtips/tasks, minus the prepended group name:

     npm
         dev